Renewable energy diversity accelerates innovation

 Depending on whom you ask, utilities and independent power generators like NRG Energy (NRG) could be the savior or the victim of the country's future energy system.
 The smart grid -- an upgraded electrical system that connects generators, distribution systems, homes, offices and the millions of devices that use energy -- could be real trouble for traditional utilities.
 If they don't evolve, well, we know what happened to the dinosaurs.

-And New Jersey-based NRG is making some impressive moves in an industry not known for rapid change.
+And NRG, with dual headquarters in Princeton, NJ and Houston, TX, is making some impressive moves in an industry not known for rapid change.

 "Utilities have a lot to lose if they stand still and watch this wave of innovation pass them by," said Jim Marston, vice president of EDF’s Energy Program.
 "But they also have a tremendous amount to contribute, and leveraging their expertise and capital could accelerate the innovation cycle and establish the generators and transmission and distribution companies as a critical piece of the electric grid of the future."